chloealbright/DevHiveMind/Algorithms & Data Structures/Problem Solving Regimen.md

 	- Pick one problem something simple like an array question or something.
 	- Read problems and break them down to understand, don't solve practice doing this until you feel comfortable then revisit and solve.
 	- Keep in mind when to change [[Approach Pivot |Approach]]
-	- ***Consider Pair Programming when you get to Optimal approach level or Naive approach or once you fill that you have enough repetition***
+	- ***Consider Pair Programming when you get to the point were your good at implementing Optimal solutions or Naive solutions or once you fill that you have enough repetition***

 2. [[AlgoFlow#**Brute Force Algorithm** |Bruteforce]] **Solution**:
 	- Come up with a Bruteforce solution to gain insight into the problem's dynamics.